 The process of raw materials making their way through a manufacturing plant can be formulaic and linear.
 It’s common to have work orders move in tandem with the components allowing workers to scan barcodes at each station.
 This method makes it simple to mark unfinished products.
 However, this system requires manual effort and opens the door to human error and negligence.

 A simple way RTLS can provide value for workstations is by dividing manufacturing facilities into zones.
 This system allows managers and directors to see how many pieces are in each zone, how long they stay in each zone, and where to find bottlenecks.
-With Real Time Location Systems (RTLS), manually scanning an item and updating a spreadsheet is no longer necessary.
-Reliable and real time location data helps eliminate productivity delays.
+With Real-Time Location Systems (RTLS), manually scanning an item and updating a spreadsheet is no longer necessary.
+Reliable and real-time location data helps eliminate production delays.

 Manufacturing plants can sometimes be laid out in a confusing manner, adding to material loss and production delays.
 Let’s use an apparel manufacturing plant as an example.
 In a linear layout the process would flow like so: